izderadicka/audioserve/README.md

     Author Last Name, First Name/Audio Book Name Author Last Name, First Name/Series Name/Audio Book Name

-Files should be named so they are in right alphabetical order - ideally prefixed with padded number:
+Files should be named so they are in right order - ideally prefixed with padded number, recently audioserve supports (by default, can be switched off by `no-natural-files-ordering` argument) natural ordering so padding of numbers is not necessary:

     001 - First Chapter Name.opus
     002 - Second Chapter Name.opus